2019 Toa Payoh chopper attack: Pak Kian Huat's sentencing

 On the balance of probabilities, Justice See felt it was appropriate to sentence 86-year-old Pak Kian Huat to 15 years' imprisonment, and backdate it to the date of Pak's arrest on 1 September 2019.
 Although caning could also be imposed on top of jail terms for manslaughter, Pak was not caned as he was above 50 years old at the time of sentencing.
-Since the end of his sentencing, Pak is currently serving his 15-year sentence at Changi Prison.
+Since the end of his sentencing, Pak served his 15-year sentence at Changi Prison.

+Death of Pak

+On 2 December 2025, 88-year-old Pak Kian Huat died of pneumonia while in prison.
+A coroner's court ruled on 12 May 2026 confirming that Pak died of natural causes and there was no suspected foul play in his case.